Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Pre-trial Risk Assessment

 \subsection{The experimental data}

-To develop new algorithmic scoring and recommendation rules, we will use data from a field randomized controlled trial conducted in Dane county, Wisconsin.
-We will briefly describe the experiment here while deferring the details to \citet{greiner2020_rct} and \citet{Imai2020}.
-In this experiment, the PSA was computed for each first appearance hearing a single judge saw during the study period and was randomly either made available in its entirety to the judge or it was not made available at all.
-If a case is assigned to the treatment group, the judge received the information including the three PSA scores, the PSA-DMF recommendations, as well as all the risk factors that were used to construct them.
-For the control group, the judge did not receive the PSA scores and PSA-DMF recommendations but sometimes received some of the information constituting the risk factors.
-Thus, the treatment in this experiment was the provision of the PSA scores and PSA-DMF recommendations.
+We analyze the data from a randomized controlled trial conducted in Dane County, Wisconsin.
+In this experiment, the PSA was computed for each first appearance hearing that a single judge oversaw during the study period.
+Across cases, we randomized whether the PSA was made available in its entirety to the judge.
+If a case is assigned to the treatment group, the judge received the three PSA scores, the DMF recommendations, and all of the risk factors that were used to construct them on a single sheet of paper.
+For the control group, the judge did not receive the PSA scores and DMF recommendations.
+Since the risk factors that go into the PSA were made available in other case files, the judge could, in principle, reconstruct the PSA output with enough time.

-For each case, we observe the three scores (FTA, NCA, NVCA) and the binary DMF recommendation (signature bond or cash bail), the underlying risk factors used to construct the scores, the binary decision by the judge (signature bond or cash bail), and three binary outcomes (FTA, NCA, and NVCA).
+For each case, we observe the three scores (FTA, NCA, and NVCA) and the DMF recommendation, the underlying risk factors used to construct the scores, the binary decision by the judge (signature bond or cash bail), and three binary outcomes (FTA, NCA, and NVCA).
 We focus on first arrest cases in order to avoid spillover effects between cases.
-All told, there are 1891 cases, in 948 of which judges were given access to the PSA.
-Table~\ref{tab:case_counts} shows the case counts disaggregated by bail type and NVCA, the outcome we consider in Section~\ref{sec:application}.
-In 1410 of these cases, the judge assigned a signature bond and 109 cases had an NVCA.
-A slightly lower fraction of cases where the judge assigned cash bail resulted in an NVCA than cases where the judge assigned a signature bond ($\chi^2$ test for independence $p$-value: 0.85).
+All told, there are 1,891 cases, 948 of which the judge was given access to the PSA.